seahyinghang8/asst3/README.md

 Aspects of your work that you should mention in the write-up include:

 1. Include both partners names and andrew id's at the top of your write-up.
-2. Replicate the part 1 BFS/pagerank, and part 2 pagerank score table generated for your solution.
+2. Replicate our BFS and pagerank score tables generated for your solution.
-3. For part 1-bfs, describe the process of optimizing your code:
+3. For bfs, describe the process of optimizing your code:
  * Where is the synchronization in each your solutions?
 Do you do anything to limit the overhead of synchronization?
  * Did you decide to dynamically switch between the top-down and bottom-up BFS implementations?
 How did you decide which implementation to use?
- * Why do you think your code (and the staff reference) is unable to achieve perfect speedup?
+ * Why do you think your code (and also the staff reference) is unable to achieve perfect speedup?
 (Is it workload imabalance? communication/synchronization? data movement?)

 ## Points Distribution ##